Atomic relaxation and flat bands in strain-engineered transition metal dichalcogenide bilayer moir\'{e} systems

-To compare with twisted MSL, we have also shown the orientation of the order parameter in a twisted MSL (\fref{fig2}(b)).
-The order parameter rotates around the $AA$ stacking by 2$\pi$, and it is identified as a vortex topological defect \cite{aster1}.
-Although the order parameter fields appear different in the strained and twisted MSLs, they are topologically equivalent.
-The solitons have a shear nature for twisted MSL \cite{maity1}.
-The transition from an aster defect to a vortex defect will traverse through a topologically equivalent spiral defect which can be realized in a strained MSL with a non-zero twist angle.
-It would be interesting to study the nature of the solitons further in such systems.
+The nature of the topological defects and domain walls observed in strain-induced moir\'{e} patterns are different from those in twist-induced moir\'{e} patterns \cite{naik1}.
+For instance, the order parameter rotates around the $AA$ stacking by 2$\pi$ (Fig. \ref{fig2}(d)), and it is identified as a vortex topological defect \cite{aster1}.
+Although the order parameter fields appear different in the strain-induced and twist-induced moir\'{e} patterns, they are topologically equivalent.
+On the other hand, the solitons in the twist-induced moir\'{e} patterns are shear solitons.